FabricMC/fabric/CONVENTIONS.md

 Multi-word names can be split or combined depending on what makes sense from a hierarchical standpoint.
 Take for example a module named `fabric-lifecycle-events-v1`.
 It would have the root package `net.fabricmc.fabric.api.event.lifecycle.v1` to maintain the hierarchy of lifecycle being a type of event.
 A module named `fabric-networking-block-entity-v1` would have the root package `net.fabricmc.fabric.api.networking.blockentity`, because "Block Entity" is a singular construct under "networking", and should not imply that entity was hierarchically inferior to block.

-Experimental apis in Fabric API ought to be annotated using `@Deprecated` in order to indicate instability and the potential for the api to drastically change between versions.
+Experimental APIs in Fabric API ought to be annotated using `@Deprecated` in order to indicate instability and the potential for the API to drastically change between versions.